Tarbosaurus: Synonyms

 Chinese paleontologists discovered a partial skull and skeleton of a small theropod (IVPP V4878) in the Xinjiang Autonomous Region of China in the mid-1960s.
 In 1977, Dong Zhiming described this specimen, which was recovered from the Subashi Formation in Shanshan County, as a new genus and species, Shanshanosaurus huoyanshanensis.
-Gregory S. Paul recognized Shanshanosaurus as a tyrannosaurid in 1988, referring it to the now-defunct genus Aublysodon.
+Gregory S. Paul recognized Shanshanosaurus as a tyrannosaurid in 1988, referring it to the dubious genus Aublysodon.
 Dong and Currie later re-examined the specimen and deemed it to be a juvenile of a larger species of tyrannosaurine.
 These authors refrained from assigning it to any particular genus, but suggested Tarbosaurus as a possibility.
+Subsequent authors have provisionally accepted S. houyanshanensis as a synonym of Tarbosaurus bataar.